 How to Negotiate Salary for Your Next Career Move

-- Before you negotiate your salary, research market rates and industry standards to make sure that your salary proposal is realistic.
+- Before you negotiate your salary make sure you research market rates as well as industry standards to confirm that your salary offer is fair.

 Do your research